Mineral fertilizers for tulips. How can you feed tulips in the spring? Caring for tulips in spring

 • water - 1 glass.

-How to cook seedless cherry plum jam.
+How to make pitted cherry plum jam.
 Recipe for the winter

-It is not necessary to take overripe fruits, even unripe cherry plum will do, but you will have to add more sugar and cook a little longer.
-Fill the collected plum with water and rinse thoroughly.
-If there are traces of dirt on the skin, rinse under a strong stream of water.
-It is not necessary to remove the bones or remove the skin.
-Transfer to a bowl with a thick bottom.
-We pour in water - at first, until the cherry plum has burst, the water will not let it burn and will contribute to the rapid boiling of the pulp.
+It is not necessary to take overripe fruits; even unripe cherry plums will do, but you will have to add more sugar and cook a little longer.
+Fill the collected cherry plum with water and rinse thoroughly.
+If there are traces of dirt on the skin, wash it off under a strong stream of water.
+There is no need to remove the pits or remove the skin.
+Place in a bowl with a thick bottom.
+Pour in water - at first, before the cherry plum bursts, the water will prevent it from burning and will contribute to the rapid boiling of the pulp.

-On high heat, heat the cherry plum to an intense boil.
-A lush foam will begin to appear almost immediately, it is not necessary to collect it, it will gradually subside by itself.
-Reduce the heat, cover the pot and leave to simmer.
-As it boils, the skin will move away from the pulp, the cherry plum will become soft, loose.
-Remove from the stove, let cool slightly so as not to burn yourself when we wipe.
+On high fire heat the cherry plum to an intense boil.
+A lush foam will begin to appear almost immediately; there is no need to collect it; it will gradually subside on its own.
+Reduce heat, cover the pan and leave to simmer.
+As it boils, the skin will move away from the pulp, and the cherry plum will become soft and loose.
+Remove from the stove and let it cool slightly so as not to burn yourself when we wipe it.

-We take dishes of a suitable diameter, put a colander on it.
-We spread about a third of the fruit puree along with the liquid.
-Rub the cherry plum with a spoon until only the bones and pieces of the skin remain.
-We throw away the waste, rinse the colander and load the next portion.
+We take a dish of suitable diameter and place a colander on it.
+Add about a third of the fruit puree along with the liquid.
+Using a spoon, rub the cherry plum until only the seeds and pieces of skin remain.
+We throw away the waste, rinse the colander and add the next portion.

-Pour the puree back into the saucepan.
-We add sugar.
+Pour the puree back into the pan.
+Add sugar.
 Heat over low heat, stirring until the sugar grains dissolve.
-We try - if it is very sour, add it to the desired taste.
+We taste it - if it is too sour, add it until it reaches the desired taste.

-Stirring, boil for 10-15 minutes.
-Due to the high content of natural pectin, cherry plum jam will quickly thicken, so do not leave it unattended so as not to burn.
+Stirring, cook for 10-15 minutes.
+Due to the high content of natural pectin, cherry plum jam will thicken quickly, so do not leave it unattended to prevent it from burning.

-Prepare containers of 250-350 ml in advance.
-Be sure to wash with soda, rinse and steam or sterilize in another way.
-The lids should also be clean and hot, keep them in low-boiling water.
-Pour the hot jam into jars, twist tightly.
+We will prepare containers of 250-350 ml in advance.
+Be sure to wash it with soda, rinse and steam or sterilize in another way.
+The lids should also be clean and hot; keep them in gently boiling water.
+Pour the hot jam into jars and seal tightly.

-It is not necessary to wrap cherry plum jam, let the jars stand on the table until they cool.
-Then we put it away for storage in a dark place, in the light the jam can become dark.
+It is not necessary to wrap the cherry plum jam; let the jars stand on the table until they cool.
+Then we put it away for storage in a dark place; in the light the jam may turn dark.

 You can watch the cooking process in video format

-Red cherry plum, unlike yellow, is sweeter and fleshy.
-Basically, these are specially bred hybrid varieties, with large fruits, sweet, pleasantly sour.
-Red cherry plum jam turns out to be especially tasty, because when cooking you can use much less sugar (700-800 grams per 2 kilograms of cherry plum).
-Do not worry, it will solidify perfectly, because red cherry plum contains natural pectin in excess, which is responsible for the density of the jam.
-And of course, this is a recipe for pitted cherry plum jam - what kind of jam includes pits, I would like to know?!))
+Red cherry plum, unlike yellow one, is sweeter and meatier.
+These are mainly specially bred hybrid varieties, With large fruits, sweet, pleasantly sour.
+Red cherry plum jam turns out to be especially tasty, because during cooking you can use much less sugar (700-800 grams per 2 kilograms of cherry plum).
+Don’t worry, it will harden perfectly, because red cherry plum contains natural pectin in abundance, which is responsible for the thickness of the jam.
+And of course, this is a recipe for seedless cherry plum jam - what kind of jam includes seeds, I would like to know?!))

-Red cherry plum jam for the winter, the recipe of which I bring to your attention today, will turn out to be thick, dark red, dense and elastic in texture, like soft marmalade, to taste - moderately sweet, with a wonderful aroma, which, if desired, can be emphasized by adding spicy cinnamon.
-It can be served with tea, mixed with cottage cheese or pudding, used in homemade cakes.
+Red cherry plum jam for the winter, the recipe for which I present to your attention today, will turn out thick, dark red, dense and elastic in consistency, like soft marmalade, taste - moderately sweet, with a wonderful aroma, which, if desired, can be emphasized by adding spicy cinnamon.
+It can be served with tea, mixed with cottage cheese or pudding, and used in home baking.

 Total time: 70 minutes | Cooking time: 60 minutes | Yield: 1 liter and 350 ml